Phangzs/variable-ngram-predictor/README.md

 Suppose we have the following: <br /><br /> $$V=\text{Vocabulary size}$$ <br /> $$n=\text{Maximum n-gram order},$$ <br /> <br />Then we have a space complexity of $$\bf O(V^{n}).$$

 # Performance
-Based on training the model on 200,000 lines of text, here are some of it's outputs.
+After training the model of 200,000 lines of text with a max n-gram of 5, it produces the following outputs:

 `Given the context 'how is the best', the next 20 words predicted are: possible outcome of any event is the sound sytem that makes the moment live and love in the book she`